Satti-Gowtham/search_web_tool/README.md

 # Search Web Tool
-This is a Naptha tool module for searching web using the SerperAI API.
+This is a Naptha tool module for searching web using the Serper API.
 The tool returns the title, webpage url for a given query.
 Tool modules can be run independently or used by agents.

 ## Usage